 - If you want to make a gluten-free gravy, use gluten-free flour in place of all-purpose flour.

 - Use turkey drippings from the roasting pan - best gravy ever!
-Or use meat drippings from pot roast or roast chicken - yum!
+Or use meat drippings from pot roast for beef gravy or the drippings from roast chicken for the best chicken gravy!

 - You can also add a little bit of onion powder, bay leaf, and garlic powder to increase the flavor of this easy gravy recipe.